DriftwoodPalace/Hodl-Guide/hodler-guide/hodler-guide_10_preparations.md

 *Linux:* GnuPG comes pre-installed with Linux distributions.

-An easy way to verify a digital signature is with the command line.
+An easy way to verify a digital signature is to use the command line (terminal).
 In all examples, what´s written to the command line is everything after the `$` sign (examples on Windows usually use the symbol `>`).

-For example: `$ ls`
+For example: `$ cd`
-Means that you´d write `ls` to the command line (a command that lists all files and folders in the active directory).
+Means that you´d write `cd` to the command line (cd is a command that changes the active directory).
 Usually you can paste text to a terminal with ctrl+v or with a right click on the mouse.
 Another useful shortcut is to use the arrows up and down to toggle between previously executed commands.
 If you´re stuck, you could kill a process with Ctrl+C or Ctrl+Z.

 To start, we need to change the active directory.
 This is done with the command `cd`.